DJinnzNathan/denade-deepl-translate/README.md

 - [X] Add destination language code
 - [ ] Add a dropdown with some important languages (or all languages, as DeepL only offers a few)
 - [ ] Add a standard reference language every text is translated from

+## Legal Notices

+This plugin uses third party services by offering a direct link to their website.
+I am not responsible for any errors happening on their website and can not guarantee the plugin to work at all times.

+I am not associated with any of these services.
+The used services are listed below:

+### DeepL
+[DeepL](https://deepl.com) is an online translator service.
+On their website, you can find the [Terms and Conditions](https://www.deepl.com/pro-license#free) and their [Privacy Policy](https://www.deepl.com/privacy/).
+### Google Translate
+[Google Translate](https://deepl.com) is an online translator service from Alphabet Inc..
+On their website, you can find the [Terms and Conditions and Policies](https://policies.google.com/).
+### Yandex.Translate
+[Yandex.Translate](https://deepl.com) is an online translator service offered by YANDEX LLC.
+On their website, you can find the [Terms of Use](https://yandex.com/legal/translate_termsofuse/).
+### Fanyi Baidu
+[Fanyi Baidu](https://deepl.com) is an online translator service offered by the chinese search engine Baidu.com.
+On their website, you can find the [Terms and Conditions](http://www.baidu.com/duty/).